msmanek/getting-a-gig-pm-edition/README.md

 While it is true that majority of product managers do not directly touch code, many do in fact come from a technical background.
 Product Managers need to understand how the development process works and how to communicate with developers.
 Having experience directly in the development process as a dev, hence, is valuable to have as a product manager.
 But technical backgrounds are not the only backgrounds that product managers come from.
 [Here is a great blogpost by Sachin Rekhi on the various routes one can take to become a product manager.](http://www.sachinrekhi.com/5-paths-to-your-first-product-manager-role)

 # Your Profile

-As a a tech major, there are three major areas of skills that you want to sell yourself by as a product manger: development, design and business.
+As a a tech major, there are three major areas of skills that you want to posess that you can sell yourself by as a product manager: development, design and business.

 #### Development (aka Software Engineering)

 I will not go too much in the details here, but having a software engineering background is quite useful for someone going into product.
 Also, because you are a tech major, I am assuming that you have had some programming courses before and know some of the basics.
 You will not be directly asked coding interview questions (it is highly irregular for you to be asked them), but knowing the process of the creation of software is invaluable.
 Furthermore, PM's tend to need to go through data, so knowing some SQL is valuable here.

-**BUT HOW?** Get a software engineering internship somewhere.
+*BUT HOW?* Get a software engineering internship somewhere.
 Go to hackathons and build things.
 Pick up some side projects along the way.

 #### Design

 Depending on the type of product management you are doing, you will have to have an understanding of design.
 Why?
 If you are the product manager of an app, you are going to need to have a sense of design to know how to aesthetically make a feature.
 Beyond that, there is the theory of design (ex: usability heuristics, types of interaction, etc.) as well as the design process.
 You will need to know how the design process works (defining the problem, coming up with key metrics, brainstorming solutions, determining which one is best to go forward and testing it to see if it's the right one).
 So, having a background in some form of design is valuable as you will be going through the design process as a PM and a lot of PM interview questions are design oriented.

-**BUT HOW?** Take design courses in school in areas such as Human Computer Interaction or Interaction Design.
+*BUT HOW?* Take design courses in school in areas such as Human Computer Interaction or Interaction Design.
 Challenge yourself to do redesigns of common websites/products and document your process online (ex: Spotify, Facbook, GMail, etc).
 Do web design for free for organizations you care about to get a sense how things are designed.
 Read design blogs/books.

 #### Business

 Great product managers are able to understand the market they are in, and the business needs of the company.
 Using this understanding, they are able to come up with the best solution to move forward.
 As a result of that, having a good business acumen is a valuable asset.
 A good product manager is able to understand the competitive landscape and other stakeholders when coming up with the direction of a product.
 In interviews, this a valuable skill to have too (ex: what are the competitors of a business?).

-**BUT HOW?** Get involved out of school with clubs/extracurricular activities.
+*BUT HOW?* Get involved out of school with clubs/extracurricular activities.
 Start a business or a non-profit and get involved with the business side of things.

 #### A Note

 The best product managers are the ones who are able to build great products.
 So, to demonstrate that, pick a product and make it a reality.
-[Here is a repo with some ideas.](https://github.com/vicky002/1000_Projects) If those bore you, make a clone of your favourite app, but make it better.
+[Here is a repo with some ideas.](https://github.com/vicky002/1000_Projects) Or, make a personal website/portfolio, it serves the double purpose of making you look like a stronger candidate and developing your skills.
+If those bore you, make a clone of your favourite app, but make it better.
 Show that you have what it takes to make great products and then launch them.
 Not only will this look good as a PM, but you will have a ton of fun doing it and will learn a lot about what it means to be a PM by doing it.

-Resume

-PMs tend to be well rounded individuals.
-As a general rule, you want to highlight that you have skills/understanding in three key areas: software development, design and business.
-Software Development is the practice of creating software, be it apps, websites, etc. Design pertains to the visual elements of creating a product (i.e. how it looks, how it feels, etc).
-Business has to do with how the technology serves the needs/goals of the company.
-So, you want your resume to really showcase your general understanding of them.

-Cover Letter

-Skills

-Building them
-Selling them
-Your Search

 # Some Common Gigs

 #### Some Notes:

 Product Management Internships tend to be few and far between.
 And they tend to be quite selective too.
 So a good tactic to employ is to get an internship doing something easier to get into first (i.e. software engineering) and then use the contacts you make to help you land the interview.
 Also, something that helps a lot is referrals.
 Big companies tend to give preference to them.

 A lot of smaller companies/startups tend to have product managers as well.
 Often with them, they will not have an established PM Program.
 But, if you find the right decision maker and sway their opinion, you can actually end up with an internship that way (IMO this is the more effective and true to PM way to do it, especially if big company life is not for you or if you do not get into big companies).

 #### Internships: